-Fancy Leaf Pelargonium
+Fancy Leaf Geranium

 They have been used for bedding-out in public gardens since the 19th century, and there are some quite old varieties that are that in existence, but there is some cause for concern as very few nurseries stock them today.

-Scented Leaf Pelargonium
+Scented Leaf Geranium

 They tend to have smaller flowers than some other hybrid geraniums and bloom in spring and early summer.

-Scent-leaf pelargoniums come in all shapes and sizes making them an interesting group to grow in your garden.
+The scented-leaf geraniums come in all shapes and sizes making them an interesting group to grow in your garden.

 Many have been around since the 19th century when they were used as an early type of bedding plant.

 One of the newest introductions to the geranium group, stellar geraniums were bred as recently as the 1970s in Australia.

 They have enchanting foliage and flowers making them quite different from any geranium that came before.
 The range of flower colours and shapes is many and various.